pratikpatil0111/Resume-Application-Tracking-System-ATS-Using-Google-Gemini-Pro-Vision-LIM-Model/README.md

 AI-Powered Insights: Powered by the Google Gemini Pro Vision LIM model, providing accurate analysis and matching algorithms.

 Interactive Interface: Built with Streamlit to offer an intuitive UI for recruiters and hiring managers.

+## Technologies Used:
+Python

+Google Gemini Pro Vision LIM model

+Streamlit for web-based UI

+pdf2image for handling PDF documents

+Poppler for PDF parsing

+This system is ideal for small to medium-sized businesses looking to automate and enhance their recruitment workflow.